sitespeedio/onlinetest/README.md

 You can also run the server and testrunner [directly]() using NodeJS if you don't want to run Docker.

 ### Configuration
 You can configure everything that you are used to configure with sitespeed.io + more.
+The server and the testrunner takes `--config /path/to/file`.

-Use the **[.env](https://github.com/sitespeedio/onlinetest/blob/main/.env)** file to configure your setup.
+You can also use the **[.env](https://github.com/sitespeedio/onlinetest/blob/main/.env)** file for some common configuration to setup the server/testrunner.

 ### Change which pages/URLs you can test
 There's a regular expression that validates the domain of the URL that you want to test.
 You can use this to make sure a public instance only can tests pages on your web sites.